Sustainability and environment at Arts University Plymouth

 Arts University Plymouth has actively embraced sustainable practices throughout the facilities from reducing food waste and increasing recycling to reducing our carbon footprint with the use of electric vehicles and LED lighting.

-Arts University Plymouth uses a 15% carbon net zero renewable electricity tariff, so that 15% of the electricity we use comes from renewable sources like wind, solar, biomass, tidal and hydroelectric, significantly reducing our carbon footprint.
-In September 2022 we also replaced the gas furnace in our glass department with an electric furnace, which will reduce the annual energy consumption by 4/5ths and is forecast to reduce the carbon footprint from hot glass by over 39 tonnes each year.
+Arts University Plymouth purchases 100% of its electricity through energy suppliers with no greenhouse gas emissions.
+In September 2022 the university replaced the gas furnace in our glass department with an electric furnace, which will reduce the annual energy consumption by 4/5ths and is forecast to reduce our carbon footprint from hot glass by over 39 tonnes each year.
 We’re also continuing an initiative that when lighting across all campuses needs to be replaced we install LED bulbs, which not only improves the light quality in our working spaces, it also reduces the amount of electricity that we use on lighting by around ⅔.

 We were thrilled to be shortlisted for Company of the Year and for the Facilities Management Award in the National Sustainability Awards 2022!
 Read our Environmental and Sustainability Policy.